 Individual rotation goals are set via discussion between the fellow and the rotation supervisor.
 These goals may focus on acquisition of specific skills or on the development of more fluid abilities, such as improving ability to manage one's own responses in a therapy session.
 These goals are not evaluated formally but should be discussed frequently during supervision.
-Rotation Goals (please specify at east two goals): Signatures at the initiation of this Supervision Contract Primary Supervisor Psychology Postdoctoral Fellow The fellow's overall performance in this training objective is judged to be: Marginally Accepta monstrating advanced practice ble for demonstrating advanced practice constrating advanced practice Signatures at the completion n of this training objective [Date:] Primary Supervisor Psychology Postdoctoral Fellow

-SUPERVISION CONTRACT: PSYCHOLOGY POSTDOCTORAL FELLOWSHIP
+The fellow's overall performance in this training objective is judged to be:

-Rotation: General Outpatient
+SUPERVISION CONTRACT: PSYCHOLOGY POSTDOCTORAL FELLOWSHIP Rotation: General Outpatient

-This is an agreement between LT , hereafter referred to a s fellow, and Dr , hereafter referred to as primary supervisor.
-This agreement was signed on after a period of observa ation by the primary supervisor.
-The purpose of supervision is s to prepare the fellow, as a clinical psychologist, f or independent and advanced practice in working wit th military service memb ers.
-Though a primary go oal of this training is preparation for service within the United d States Navy, supervision on and clinical experience es will be sufficiently broad to enhance professional compete encies in a wide range of clinical settings.
+This is an agreement between LT , hereafter referred to as fellow, and Dr. , hereafter referred to as primary supervisor.
+This agreement was signed on after a period of observation by the primary supervisor.
+The purpose of supervision is to prepare the fellow, as a clinical psychologist, for independent and advanced practice in working with military service members.
+Though a primary goal of this training is preparation for service within the United States Navy, supervision and clinical experiences will be sufficiently broad to enhance professional competencies in a wide range of clinical settings.